casanave/casanave/README.md

 - Pivoted Table to aggregate films of most popular genres by release date to infer seasonal trends: best months for releasing new films in most popular genres to be June, July, May, March, November, and April
 - Inferred best run time for new films is between 120-150 minutes based on historical popularity

 ### Stop And Frisk Project (Time Series Analysis, Tableau Dashboard, Geospacial Vizualization)

-##### In-depth analysis, static visualization, time series modeling, and Tableau Public dashboard for public transparency.

 [ReadMe](https://github.com/casanave/stop_and_frisk_2021)

 [Code Notebook](https://github.com/casanave/stop_and_frisk_2021/blob/main/2021_analysis.ipynb)

+##### Tableau Public dashboard using demographic information from 2021 for public transparency.

 - Used Pandas to clean 2021 Stop and Frisk Data for later use in a Tableau public viz
 - Resulting Visualization used in article [EDA with Tableau: 2021 NYPD Stop-and-Frisks by Demographics](https://medium.com/towards-data-science/eda-with-tableau-2021-nypd-stop-and-frisks-by-demographics-e5e88eb43939) published by Towards Data Science

 [ReadMe](https://github.com/casanave/stop_and_frisk_2020)

+##### In-depth analysis, static geocoding visualization of consent-asked for rates in 2020 for public transparency.

 [First Code Notebook](https://github.com/casanave/stop_and_frisk_2020/blob/main/zipcode_frequency.ipynb)